zoran-cuckovic/beautiful-jekyll/_posts/2018-07-01-tanaka-contour-lines.md

 To adjust the lighting, we can push the beginning of the range forward, but we cannot pull it into the negative range.
 So, for the north-western lighting, on clockwise oriented contours, we set the angle to 135.
 To have the same effect on counter-clockwise contours, we need to push to 315.

-You can easily spot the 135 value in the expression: that is the one to be changed in order to adjust the lighting.(! this has to be done for both, colour and line thickness !)
+You can easily spot the 135 value in the expression: that is the one to be changed in order to adjust the lighting (! this has to be done for both, colour and line thickness !).

-Colour and line thickness values are extracted from the `scale_linear` function.
-First two values are the input, and the last two are minimum and maximum output.
-For example, in `scale_linear("our_input", 0, 180, 0, 100)` colour lightness can vary from 0 to 100 (percent), and the same applies to 0.2 - 1 range for line thickness.
-(The scale_linear function has a good explanation in QGIS expression builder).
-You can now play with the last two values to obtain that desired effect...

 Finally, the result is much nicer when line terminals are rounded (**Cap stlye : Round**) \[Thanks to Nyall Dawson for the reminder.\]